scala/docs.scala-lang/_overviews/scala3-book/scala-for-javascript-devs.md

 - Both include features (like classes) for object-oriented programming (OOP)
 - Both include features (like lambdas) for functional programming (FP)
 - JavaScript runs in the browser and other environments like Node.js.
 The [Scala.js](https://www.scala-js.org) flavor of Scala targets JavaScript and Scala programs can thus run in the same environments.
-- [Node.js](https://nodejs.org/) lets you write server-side code in JavaScript; projects like the [Play Framework](https://www.playframework.com/) let you write server-side applications in Scala
+- Developers write server-side applications in JavaScript and Scala using [Node.js](https://nodejs.org); projects like the [Play Framework](https://www.playframework.com/) also let you write server-side applications in Scala
 - Both languages have similar `if` statements, `while` loops, and `for` loops
 - Starting [at this Scala.js page](https://www.scala-js.org/libraries/index.html), you’ll find dozens of libraries to support React, Angular, jQuery, and many other JavaScript and Scala libraries
 - JavaScript objects are mutable; Scala objects _can_ be mutable when writing in an imperative style